-The construction industry can be dangerous to work in, with heavy machinery and materials, powerful tools, working at heights and workers coming and going at building and construction sites.
-The construction industry is one of the largest sources of injury claims in Australia, accounting for 10 per cent of all worker’s claims.
+The construction industry can be dangerous to work in, with heavy machinery and materials, powerful tools, working at heights and workers coming and going at building and construction sites, they can become a hazardous.

-The most common acccident in the construction industry are joint, muscle and diseases resulting from repetitive strain, falls and trips, being hit by objects or coming into contact with machinery.
+The most common accidents in the construction industry are joint, muscle and diseases resulting from repetitive strain, falls and trips, being hit by objects or coming into contact with machinery.
 Fractures and open wounds are also common, requiring hospital treatment.

 Accidents can be caused by:

-Don’t hesitate to speak to one of our lawyers today on 07 3422 4302 or contact us online.
+Don’t hesitate to speak to one of our lawyers today on 07 3422 4302 or contact us online